White Miso Glazed Salmon and Asian Cucumber Slaw Recipe

 Miso Salmon filet with quinoa

-To complete the dish, I added the salmon filets to a side of quinoa, but you can easily swap in another grain of your choosing.
-This is the sort of tasty, versatile dish you’ll be happy to try again and again.
+To complete the dish, I paired the salmon with quinoa, but you can easily swap in another grain of your choice.
+This is the kind of flavorful, versatile meal you’ll want to make again and again!

 Asian slaw ingredients